 Insurance adjusters probably won't talk about "legal duty" and "breach" in assessing the question of fault after a crash, but their analysis is based on these concepts.

 In most states, even if you were partly to blame for an accident, you can still get compensation from anyone else who was also at fault for your losses ("damages").
 In other states, you'll receive nothing if you share fault for your accident.
 These rules apply to car accident lawsuits that end up going to trial and to insurance adjusters' settlement offers.

-Pure Comparative Fault States.
-In these states an injured driver who played a role in causing the accident can still collect compensation (damages) from other at-fault parties, at a ratio that mirrors the injured person's share of the fault.
-So, if Dan is 70% responsible for causing the accident, and his damages add up to $10,000, he can still collect $3,000 from other at-fault parties.
+In these states, a person who shares blame for an accident can still collect compensation from other at-fault parties, at a ratio that mirrors that person's share of the fault.
+So, if Dan is 70% responsible for causing an accident, and his damages add up to $10,000, he can still collect $3,000 from other at-fault parties.

-In these states, if Dan is injured in a car accident, he can only collect damages from other at-fault parties if he is less than (or no more than) 50 percent responsible for the accident.
+In these states, if Dan is injured in a car accident, he can only collect damages from other at-fault parties if he is less than 50% or so responsible for the accident.
 So, sticking with the above example, if Dan's share of the blame drops to 40%, he can collect $6,000.
-But if he is still deemed 70% responsible, he can't collect anything at all.
+But if he's still deemed 70% responsible, he can't collect anything from other at-fault parties.

 Learn more about how no-fault car insurance works (with links to state-by-state details).

 If you've been involved in a car accident, you should probably talk to a lawyer.
 You might be able to handle your own car accident claim, but you might get less than what your claim is worth (or pay more than what you owe) if you do.